simplycycling/arch_linux_setup/README.md

 So if your intention is to set up Arch Linux, I'm creating this guide to hopefully make your life a little easier.
 This guide does assume that you have your base install and WM/WE all ready to go.
-If you aren't at that point yet, ou're going to want to start with [another excellent guide(http://zanshin.net/2015/02/05/arch-linux-on-a-macbook-pro-part-1-creating-a-usb-installer/) to actually set up dual booting, and get the base Arch Linux install going.
+If you aren't at that point yet, you're going to want to start with [another excellent guide](http://zanshin.net/2015/02/05/arch-linux-on-a-macbook-pro-part-1-creating-a-usb-installer/) to actually set up dual booting, and get the base Arch Linux install going.
 There are a couple of typos and mistakes in that article (actually series of articles), but they're trivial.
 Also, do note that the packer info is